10 Best Things To Do in Trinidad, Cuba

 Is it any wonder why Trinidad is a favorite “second city” for travelers looking to experience Cuba beyond Havana?
-The small city of Trinidad epitomizes charm, history, and beauty, and it’s one of Cuba’s ultimate gems.
-It’s also one of the best places to visit in Cuba for that perfect combination of a beach getaway and a gorgeous and historic colonial city, all in one.
+This small, historic city is the epitome of charm and beauty, making it one of Cuba’s ultimate gems and one of the best places to visit in Cuba for that perfect combination of a beach getaway and a colonial city, all in one.

 Things To Do in Trinidad, Cuba